 Now is also a good time to make another pass at that table of contents.
-The sense that you’re repeating yourself in your writing is a good sign that you’re begin to tie up whatever stories you were intending to tell.
+The sense that you’re repeating yourself in your writing is a good sign that you begin to tie up whatever stories you intended to tell.
 The combination of the ready availability of all your writing on the floor and the structure of your table of contents makes for a constructive opportunity to see precisely where you’re at regarding your book.
 Does it fit together?
 Is it obvious where the holes are?
 Are there plans to fill those holes?
-Do you actually have an ending?
+Do you have an ending?

 Two years is forever, but I’m going to turn it into an opportunity.